 • Price: £1299

-There’s an awful lot to like about the Xiaomi 14 Ultra.
+There’s an awful lot to like about the Xiaomi 14 Ultra, starting with the Leica branded camera system.
 It’s packed with a great range of features, including a one-inch main sensor, putting it ahead of most rivals.
 It even lets you set the aperture on the main camera, something you rarely find outside of DSLRs and Mirrorless cameras.
 You can shoot using all four lenses in 50MP mode.
 Video performs pretty well and it has a slew of options including slow motion, night video, video pro mode and a tracking mode.

 An image shot with the Xiaomi Ultra 1x lens.
 Image credit: Amy Davies